Your Complete Website Audit Checklist

 5. Trust & Credibility Audit

-People don’t hire services they don’t trust first.
+People don’t hire services providers they don’t deeply trust first.
 Which is why trust-building is a separate, high-priority section of your website audit checklist.

 ✔ Social Proof